 Essentially, through an assessment of quality controls and a review of current assurance and compilation engagement files, Practice Inspection identifies areas where an office may require assistance in maintaining prescribed professional standards.
 Practice Inspection does not set standards, nor is it a part of the disciplinary process of CPA Ontario.

-- the member has not engaged in the practice of public accounting or provided accounting services to the public during the preceding 12 months; or
+- It has not engaged in the practice of public accounting or has not been providing accounting services to the public during the preceding 12 months; or

-- the member is or will be discontinuing engaging in the practice of public accounting and providing accounting services to the public within three months from the date of a notice of inspection; or
+- It is or will be discontinuing engaging in the practice of public accounting and providing accounting services to the public within three months from the date of a notice of inspection; or